-There are very few boys-only, independent boarding schools left in the UK; most recently we have seen Winchester College admitting girls to their Sixth Form for the first time in 640 years.
+There are very few boys-only, independent boarding schools left in the UK.
 Currently, Radley has no plans to follow the trend and admit girls.
-It continues to offer a full boarding environment with a six-day week and a different timetable for the Summer and Winter months (to fit in as many activities as possible).
+It continues to offer a full boarding environment with a seven-day week and a different timetable for the Summer and Winter months (to fit in as many activities as possible).

 The headteacher (known as Warden) John Moule joined Radley in 2014.
 He was educated at Lady Margaret Hall, Oxford where he was a scholar and gained a first class degree in history.
 He was Head of History at Stowe School from 1998 to 2000 and then a housemaster.
 He then became Vice Master of Bedford School, then Headmaster, before becoming Warden of Radley.

 Radley College was rated Excellent in all areas in its most recent full ISI inspection, which was held in 2019.
 Inspectors reported on the “strongly competitive culture” here, and how boys take advantage of their boarding experience and study well beyond the end of the school day.
 They found the boys to be “extremely confident without being arrogant”.

 Pupils are setted separately for English, maths, modern languages and science, according to their performance in Common Entrance.
 All boys study two languages chosen from French, Spanish and German.
 Radley also teaches critical thinking in the younger years to develop independent research skills, which gives the boys excellent preparation for the years ahead.
 Each boy is given an iPad, to access technology and to limit the use of their personal mobile phones.